 Great Coum and Crag Hill

-Continue on to the top of the track and passing though a gate emerges on the level to a junction with the Occupation Road, a drovers road running along the contour at the side of the fell.
+Continue on to the top of the track and passing though a gate emerging on the level to a junction with the Occupation Road.
+Turn right along the drovers road running around the contour at the side of the fell.
 In recent times stretches of this have been destroyed by thoughtless 4x4 drivers but this section is quite pleasant.
-Turn right and walk along the Occupation Road for 500m or so.
-Passing through a gate turn left and proceed along another track up on to World Side Moss.
-This levels out for a while following the wall on the right hand side and curving round to make the steep ascent of Crag Hill.
+After 500m or so turn left to pass through a gate and proceed uphill along another track up on to World Side Moss.
+The enclosed track eventually opens out with the stone wall on the right gradually curving around to face Crag Hill with the ascent to come.
+Still with the wall on the right commence the steep and relentless ascent of Crag Hill.

-On emerging at the top follow the wall to a junction with another wall whereupon step over the wall and turn right for a short distance to reach the trig point on Crag Hill [682m].
-The views across Morecambe Bay including Heysham and Barrow are excellent whilst in the other direction there is a good vista of the Lake District fells.
+On emerging at the top follow the wall to a junction with another wall whereupon step over recent stone stile to turn right and immediately over a wooden stile walking for a short distance to reach the trig point of Crag Hill [682m].
+The views across Morecambe Bay including Heysham and Barrow are excellent in good weather whilst in the other direction there is a good vista of the Lake District fells.

 For current timetables see Western Dales Bus